Susceptibility of Continual Learning Against Adversarial Attacks: Results and Discussion

-In addition, Figure \ref{fig:lwf_til} shows the class-wise vulnerability of the Lwf \cite{lwf} against the FGSM, PGD, and CW \cite{fgsm,pgd,cw} adversarial attacks under Task-IL setting of continual learning.
-The initial two rows present the class-wise vulnerability of the Lwf against FGSM.
-The next two rows depict the class-wise vulnerability of the Lwf against PGD, and the final two rows present the class-wise vulnerability of the Lwf against CW.
-The first sub-figure in rows 1, 3, and 5 shows the Lwf average performance under standard evaluation of continual learning.
-Subsequently, the second sub-plots in rows 1, 3, and 5 present the degradation under untargeted adversarial attacks.
-The following sub-plots show the way the average performance deteriorates as a result of targeted adversarial attacks.
-The sub-plots' headings highlight the targeted labels.
-The x-axis shows the task number while the y-axis depicts the average accuracy over 10 runs.
+In addition, as illustrated in Figure \ref{fig:lwf_til}, an analysis of the class-wise vulnerability of the Learning without Forgetting (Lwf) model \cite{lwf} against various adversarial attacks, including the Fast Gradient Sign Method (FGSM), Projected Gradient Descent (PGD), and Carlini-Wagner (CW) attacks \cite{fgsm,pgd,cw}, is presented within the context of the Task-IL setting in continual learning.
+The figure is divided into three sections, each corresponding to one type of attack.
+The initial two rows of Figure \ref{fig:lwf_til} represent the class-wise vulnerability of the Lwf model when subjected to FGSM attacks.
+Subsequently, the following two rows depict the Lwf model's response to PGD attacks, and the final two rows showcase its vulnerability against CW attacks.
+Within each set of rows (i.e., rows 1 and 2, 3 and 4, 5 and 6), the first sub-figure demonstrates the Lwf model's average performance under standard evaluation conditions for continual learning.
+Following this, the second sub-plot in each pair of rows illustrates the degradation in performance when the model is exposed to untargeted adversarial attacks.
+These plots provide insights into how the model's accuracy is affected by such attacks.
+The subsequent sub-plots in each row reveal the deterioration in average performance resulting from targeted adversarial attacks, with the sub-plot headings specifying the targeted labels.
+This analysis sheds light on the model's robustness against specific adversarial goals.
+The x-axis in all sub-plots represents the task number, while the y-axis quantifies the average accuracy over ten independent runs, offering a comprehensive view of the Lwf model's performance in the face of adversarial challenges.
+In summary, Figure \ref{fig:lwf_til} provides a detailed examination of the Lwf model's performance and vulnerability under different adversarial attack scenarios in the Task-IL setting of continual learning.

-Figure \ref{fig:dgr_til} presents the class-wise vulnerability of the DGR \cite{dgr} against the FGSM, PGD, and CW \cite{fgsm,pgd,cw} adversarial attacks under Task-IL setting of continual learning.
-The first and second row depicts the class-wise vulnerability of the DGR against FGSM.
-Similarly, the third and fourth row shows the class-wise vulnerability of the DGR against PGD, and the fifth and sixth row presents the class-wise vulnerability of the DGR against CW.
-The first sub-figure in rows 1, 3, and 5 depicts the Lwf average performance under standard evaluation of continual learning.
-The degradation under untargeted adversarial attacks is depicted in the second sub-plots in rows 1, 3, and 5.
-The following sub-plots show the decline in average performance as a result of targeted adversarial attacks.
-The sub-plots' headers draw attention to the targeted labels.
-The number on x-axis represents the task number while the y-axis shows the average accuracy over 10 runs.